-Feds List What They Call Manafort Lies But Few Details Visible In Blacked Out Filing
+Feds List What They Call Manafort Lies But Few Details Visible In Blacked-Out Filing

-The Justice Department laid out what it called a series of lies Paul Manafort has told since agreeing to cooperate with the government but few details are visible in a new court document.
+The Justice Department laid out what it called a series of lies Paul Manafort has told since agreeing to cooperate with the government, but few details are visible in the new court document.

 The office of special counsel Robert Mueller filed new documentation on Tuesday that describes what it calls deliberate falsehoods that Manafort has told in support of the government's argument that his plea deal is now void.